Timing is everything.

 And beginning with your 15th anniversary (I believe) & every 5th year thereafter (20, 25, 30, etc.), you were granted an extra week for a total of 5 weeks!

 Invariably, I seemed to carry over 2 weeks of vacation almost every year of my career.
 (It would have been more each year, but the max carryover was 2 weeks.)
 And then, when I would carry over any time into the following calendar, I’d be up against, by far, the busiest time of the year…the dreaded First Quarter!
-You had to use your carried-over vacation time by 3/31!
+Remember, you hadda use your carried-over vacation time by 3/31!

-I’d often find myself waking up on, like, March 25 & saying to myself, “How do I take 10 vacation days before month-end, especially when I’m currently underwater with deadlines approaching, a ton of month-end tasks in front of me & little time to breathe?”
+I’d often find myself waking up on, like, March 25 & saying, “How do I take 10 vacation days before month-end, especially when I’m currently underwater with deadlines approaching, a ton of month-end tasks in front of me & little time to breathe?” 🤔

 As it turned out, she never returned to work & when my people found out that she had actually started a new job in Colorado several weeks earlier, they were furious!

-And rightfully so.
-She played on their generosity when it was apparent that she wasn’t as sick as she let on to be.
+She played on their generosity when it was apparent that she wasn’t intending on returning at all& probably wasn’t as sick as she let on to be.

-Always remember, in order for you to be able to take of others, be it at home or at work, you hafta take care of yourself FIRST & FOREMOST!
+Always remember, in order for you to be able to take care of others, be it at home or at work, you hafta take care of yourself FIRST!